-£130k has been advanced to Sabien Inc. (2022: £99k) at the year end.
-The balance is interest free, unsecured and repayable on demand but has been impaired in full as at 30 June 2023.
+£155k had been advanced to Sabien Inc. (2023: £130k) at the year end.
+The balance is interest free, unsecured and repayable on demand but has been impaired in full as at 30 June 2024.
 Sabien Inc. currently supports the activities of other Group entities and is not yet revenue generating in its own right.